myreceiptt/nota-markdown/202507/iBLOOMING-Web3-Meeting-Day1.md

 **Key Points Presented:**
 - ALPHA Coin functions like “Lorem Ipsum” in UI: a placeholder to simulate user behavior.
-- Purpose is to track how users **earn**, **save**, and **spend**, in order to design sustainable tokenomics for the eventual iBLOOMING Coin.
+- The purpose is to track how users **earn**, **save**, and **spend**, to design sustainable tokenomics for the eventual iBLOOMING Coin.

 **Discussion Triggered:**
-- **Yuku (Founder, IT Lead)** asked whether ALPHA Coin and iBLOOMING Coin would coexist as separate tokens.
+- **Yuku (Founder, Technology)** asked whether ALPHA Coin and iBLOOMING Coin would coexist as separate tokens.
 - Prof. NOTA clarified:
   > “ALPHA Coin is not a real token meant to circulate permanently — it’s a simulation phase.
 Like dummy content in UI, it helps us learn from behavior before designing something real and sustainable.”

 **Interruption:**
-- Due to external distractions, Prof. NOTA faced difficulty clearly explaining the **Saving vs. Spending Ratio Table**.
+- Due to internal distractions, Prof. NOTA faced a little difficulty clearly explaining the **Saving vs. Spending Ratio Table**.

 ---